Chart Color Schemes

 Health performance in Woongarrah is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Woongarrah faces significant health challenges with common health conditions prevalent across all age groups but to a higher degree among older residents.
+Woongarrah faces significant health challenges with common health conditions being somewhat prevalent across all age groups but to a higher degree among older adults.

-Approximately 51% of Woongarrah's total population (~3,419 people) has private health cover, which is slightly lower than the average for SA2 areas.
-The most common medical conditions are mental health issues and asthma, affecting 9.4 and 8.6% of residents respectively.
-In comparison, 66.4% of Woongarrah residents report having no medical ailments, compared to 61.5% across Greater Sydney.
-As of the latest data (2016), 12.5% of Woongarrah's population is aged 65 and over (836 people), which is lower than the 22.3% in Greater Sydney.
-Health outcomes among seniors require more attention due to the specific challenges they face.
+Approximately 51% of Woongarrah's total population (~3407 people) has private health cover.
+The most common medical conditions are mental health issues and asthma, affecting 9.4% and 8.6% of residents respectively.
+In contrast, 66.4% of residents report having no medical ailments compared to 61.5% in Greater Sydney.
+As of 2021, Woongarrah has 12.5% of its population aged 65 and over (833 people), which is lower than the 22.3% recorded in Greater Sydney.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health